1979-80: Three-Division Realignment Okay, But…

 Kiwanis—The 33rd event, 32 teams in Unlimited and Limited Divisions, moved to after Christmas for the first time.
 Morse’s Tony Rasheed’s 40 points helped the Tigers knock off unbeaten Mt.
 Carmel, 86-68.
 Monte Vista won Unlimited, 53-46, over Henry.
 Hoover beat Chula Vista, 56-55 in overtime, for Limited.

-Chino—Coronado got to semifinals in 38th tournament, which began in 1939-40 and featured San Diego-area teams every year since.
+Chino—Coronado got to the semifinals in 38th tournament, which began in 1939-40 and featured San Diego-area teams every year since.
 Islanders lost to Pomona, 48-42.
 Escondido lost 2 games but San Pasqual got to consolation semifinals before losing to Bonita, 76-74, in overtime.
 Coronado won third place, 69-54 over Pomona Ganesha.

 Carpinteria—San Marcos opened with a 70-55 win over Ventura St. Bonaventure but lost in the semifinals, 72-50, to Santa Ynez.